Course Details - Integrated Pest Management and Food Safety

 Learning through experience

-The course will use a mix of lectures, discussions, group work, excursions and field work with the aim to expose you, as far as possible, to all aspects of integrated pest management and pesticide related food safety issues.
-Meeting course colleagues from other countries but similar interests leads to exchange of experiences and mutual learning.
+The course will use a mix of lectures, discussions, group work, excursions and fieldwork with the aim to expose you, as far as possible, to all aspects of integrated pest management and pesticide-related food safety issues.
+Meeting course colleagues from other countries but with similar interests lead to the exchange of experiences and mutual learning.